FAQs

 Most likely – but you have to be determined.

-Note – there are specific entry qualifications for competing in the Malbunka (long course).
-So please review our Entry Qualifications and Requirements prior to entering – CLICK HERE for more.
-Please get in touch via [email protected] if you have any questions ort concerns.
+Note – there are specific entry qualifications to compete in the Malbunka (long course).
+Please review our Entry Qualifications and Requirements prior to entering – CLICK HERE for more.
+Contact [email protected] if you have any questions.

 I am unable to participate – where can I view the Refund Policy?